-The notice of the §524(d) hearing may be combined with the notice of the meeting of creditors or entered as a separate order as a separate order.
+The notice of the $\S524(d)$ hearing may be combined with the notice of the meeting of creditors or entered as a separate order.

 The expression "not more than" contained in the first sentence of the rule is for the explicit purpose of requiring the hearing to occur within that time period and cannot be extended.